How to Negotiate Beyond the Raise You Were Offered?

 Step 4: Set a goal and establish a timeline

-Hopefully, your manager will be prepared to have a productive conversatio about what’s possible, and you may get a larger raise right away.
+Hopefully, your manager will be prepared to have a productive conversation about what’s possible, and you may get a larger raise right away.

 If your manager suggests deferring your larger raise until later on, work with them to establish two specific things that you can collaborate on: